absmach/supermq-docs/docs/blogs/index.md

 # Blogs

 This section contains a list of blogs that are related to Magistrala.
+They have been published to the [official Abstract Machines blog in medium](https://medium.com/abstract-machines-blog).

 ## [- Extending Magistrala Users Repository](./kratos.md)